andreariba/Portfolio_app/README.md

  2. Allocation.
 A comparison of the percentages of asset types in the portfolio in the last year.
 Useful in case you are adopting a rebalancing strategy.
 ![allocation_screenshot](imgs/allocation.png)

  3. Forecast.
 Very simple simulation of the future values of each assets and of the overall portfolio.
-The simulation are based on the estimation of the Copula of the multivariate distribution of percentage changes in the previous year.
+The simulation are based on the estimation of the Copula of the multivariate distribution of percentage changes in the previous year (so trust them for what they are).
 ![forecast_screenshot](imgs/forecast.png)